 Students earn regular high school credit upon successful completion of the course and then have the opportunity to earn college credit through examinations each May.
 The examinations are administered through Graham-KapowsinHigh School and are developed nationally by the Educational Testing Service.
 AP examinations are graded on a scale of 1 (minimum) to 5 (maximum).
 University credit is generally granted for test scores of 3 and above.
 Each university has their own standard.
 However, even a score of 1 or 2 enhances the opportunity for scholarships and university admission.
 For more information on the AP program CLICK HERE.

 If a student enrolls in an AP course, they will be required to take the AP examination.
 Each student will receive 1 free AP test for the 2018-2019 school year.
-If a student is taking more than 1 test, the following fees are: $94 (standard) and $15 reduced fee (students must show free/reduced lunch letter to verify eligibility).
+If a student is taking more than 1 test, the following fees are: $94 (standard) and free for reduced fee (students must show free/reduced lunch letter to verify eligibility).
 Test Fees are due March 15, 2019.
 Contact your counselor for more information.
 Students who enroll in year-long AP courses are expected to remain in those courses for the entire year.
 Failure to do summer work does not constitute being withdrawn from the class.

 These courses are taught in accordance with the Advanced Placement standards of the College Board.

 - AP Psychology (All grade levels)